-This Convention supports stability for the child and deters unilateral action by a parent by recognizing that custody rights should be determined in the jurisdiction of the child’s habitual residence.
+The Hague Convention supports stability for the child and deters unilateral action by a parent by recognizing that custody rights/decision-making should be determined in the jurisdiction of the child's habitual residence.

 Where your client is a Saskatchewan resident and the child has been taken to another country, please review How to apply for the return of a child.